sc-ventures/cloudbreak-documentation/docs/images.md

 In some cases, these default images might not fit the requirements of users: for example when they need custom OS hardening, libraries, tooling, and so on.
 In such cases, the user would like to start their clusters from their own custom image.

-### Build Custom Images
+### Building Custom Images

 Refer to [Custom Images for Cloudbreak](https://github.com/hortonworks/cloudbreak-images).
 This repository includes instructions and scripts to help you build custom images.
 Once you have the images, refer to the documentation below for information on how to register and use these images with Cloudbreak.

-### Register Custom Images
+### Registering Custom Images

 Register your custom image(s) in Cloudbreak by placing `yml` files that declare your custom images in the `/var/lib/cloudbreak-deployment/etc` directory on the Cloudbreak host.
 The `etc` directory does not exist by default, so you need to create it.

 The format of the `yml` files is cloud provider specific and described in the following sections.

-> Important: If you register images after Cloudbreak has been started, you need to restart Cloudbreak after updating the images.
+> If you register the images after Cloudbreak has been started, you need to restart Cloudbreak after updating the images.

-#### AWS
+#### Register Images for AWS

 To override the default images, create the following file: `/var/lib/cloudbreak-deployment/etc/aws-images.yml` and update its content by replacing the images listed with your custom image for each region that you want to use.
 The default content of the `yml` file is: